 Step Three: With your hands, form the dough into a ball, and place on parchment paper.
 Roll dough out to fit a 12 inch cast iron skillet, and place the dough in the skillet bottom and up the sides.
 Pinch the top forming a decorative edge.
 Set aside.

-Step Four: In a food processor, add 8 eggs, cream, and Parmesan cheese, and blend the mixture until it is a light lemon color.
-Add the spinach, Feta cheese, salt, pepper, Italian seasoning, flour, and baking powder, and blend until mixture is well blended.
+Step Four: In a food processor, add eight eggs, cream, and Parmesan cheese.
+Blend the mixture until it is a light lemon color.
+Add the spinach, Feta cheese, salt, pepper, Italian seasoning, flour, and baking powder.
+Fold until the mixture is well mixed.

-Step Five: Remove the bowl from the food processor, and gently fold in the tomatoes.
-Pour the egg filling into the crust, and top with a little more Parmesan cheese.
+Step Five: Remove the bowl from the food processor, and gently add in the tomatoes.
+Pour the egg filling into the crust and top with a little more Parmesan cheese.

-Step Six: Place the Iron skillet in the oven at 350 degrees for 45 minutes to one hour, or until the quiche is golden brown, and a knife inserted in the center comes out clean.
+Step Six: Place the skillet in the oven at 350 degrees for 45 minutes to one hour, or until the quiche is golden brown.
+It is done when you insert a knife in the center and it comes out clean.
 Enjoy!

 Absolutely!
 Go for it.
 If it takes a bit of stress off of you, then by all means do it!
 Using a premade crust will make this recipe go even faster.